IPD Resident Faculty Affiliates at The University of Texas

 Dr. Alexander Betts is the Leopold W. Muller Professor of Forced Migration and International Affairs at the University of Oxford, where he is also Director of the Refugee Studies Centre, and a Fellow of Green-Templeton College.
 Read more.

-Dr. Sarah Bush is an Assistant Professor of Political Science at Temple University.
-Prior to starting at Temple, she was a Postdoctoral Fellow in the International Security Program at the Belfer Center for Science and International Affairs at the Harvard Kennedy School.
-She received her Ph.D. in Politics from Princeton University in November 2011.
+Dr. Sarah Bush is Assistant Professor of Political Science at Temple University.
+She was a Postdoctoral Fellow at the Belfer Center at the Harvard Kennedy School.
+She received her PhD in Politics from Princeton University in November 2011.
 Read more.

 Dr. Jason Cons is an Assistant Professor of Anthropology at UT-Austin.
 He works on borders in South Asia (with a focus on Bangladesh), climate and agrarian change, and rural development.
 Read more.

 Dr. Joshua Eisenman (马佳士) is an Assistant Professor at UT-Austin's LBJ School of Public Affairs and a senior fellow for China studies at the American Foreign Policy Council in Washington, D.C.
 Read more.

 Dr. Michael (Mike) Findley is Associate Professor of Government and Co-Director of IPD.
 His research addresses civil wars, terrorism, international relations and development and he publishes widely in all of these areas.
 Read more.

 Raj Patel is a Research Professor at UT-Austin’s LBJ School of Public Affairs.
 He studies the global food system and alternatives to it.
 Dr. Patel is a frequent TED talk presenter and an award-winning author.
 Read more.

 Dr. Ole Jacob Sending is Director of Research at the Norwegian Institute of International Affairs (NUPI).
 His research focuses on the role of international and non-governmental organisations in global governance.
 Read more.

 Dr. James Stevenson is Senior Resident Scholar at IPD, and Agricultural Research Officer at the United Nations Food and Agriculture Organization (FAO - Rome, Italy).
 Read more.

 Dr. Joseph K. Young is an Associate Professor at American University with a joint appointment in the School of Public Affairs and the School of International Service.
 He studies international conflict, violence and global terrorism.
 Read more.